Wagyu and Kinoko-rui Sukiyaki

 This is my second Sukiyaki Post...I think I must really LOVE SUKIYAKI!

-By the way, this style of making Sukiyaki is from my husband's relatives, from Yamagata.
+By the way, this style of making Sukiyaki is from a friend from Yamagata.

 For my mother's style of sukiyaki, (kansai) with a cooking video click here